Yokosuka D4Y Suisei: In defense of the homeland

-Task Force 58 approached southern Japan in March 1945 to strike military objectives in support of the invasion of Okinawa.
-The Japanese responded with massive kamikaze attacks, codenamed Kikusui, in which many D4Ys were used.
+In March 1945, Task Force 58 approached southern Japan to strike military objectives in support of the invasion of Okinawa.
+The Japanese responded with massive kamikaze attacks, codenamed Kikusui, in which large numbers of D4Ys were used.
 A dedicated kamikaze version of the D4Y3, the D4Y4, with a non-detachable 800 kg bomb attached in a semi-recessed manner, was developed.
 The Japanese had begun installing rocket boosters on some Kamikazes, including the D4Y4, in order to increase speed near the target.
 As the D4Y4 was virtually identical in the air to the D4Y3, it was difficult to determine the sorties of each type.